TakenKills/discord.js-casanova/README.md

       defaultCooldown: 3, // The default cooldown for commands.
       ignoreCooldown: [""], // Array of people who can ignore the cooldown.
       setCommandClient: true, // default to true || This is mostly for typescript users if you set this to false you won't be able to access the client via `this.client`!
       strict: true, // default to false.
-Wether to be strict about the command's execution.
+Whether to be strict about the command's execution.
     });
   }